keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

 with the appropriate parameters.
 To accomplish both, we'll simply invoke a quickstart utility function, [datawaveIngestJson](../getting-started/quickstart-reference#datawave-ingest-functions)

-This function has only one required parameter, the path of our raw data file, but the function will display the actual bash commands that are used to ingest the file, as shown below.
+This quickstart function also displays the actual bash commands required to ingest the file, as shown below.

-They key thing to note here is that DataWave's [live-ingest.sh][dw_blob_live_ingest_sh] script is used, which passes the `-outputMutations` and `-mapOnly` flags to the IngestJob class to enable "live" mode.
-Live mode results in a MapReduce job in which the map tasks write DataWave key/value pairs directly into Tablet Server memory via Accumulo *BatchWriter*
+They key thing to note here is that DataWave's [live-ingest.sh][dw_blob_live_ingest_sh] script is used, which passes flags to the IngestJob class to enable [Live Ingest](../ingest/overview#live-ingest) mode.

 ```bash
  # Quickstart utility function...